 Published works are welcome with proper attribution.

 Please submit all works electronically.
 Click here to submit to Wilderness House Literary Review

-Welcome to the twenty ninth issue (Volume 8, no 1) of the Wilderness House Literary Review.
-WHLR is a result of the collaboration between a group of poets and writers who call themselves the Bagel Bards (who have just published their latest anthology).
+Welcome to the thirty first issue (Volume 8, no 3) of the Wilderness House Literary Review.
+WHLR is a result of the collaboration between a group of poets and writers who call themselves the Bagel Bards (who keep publishing their anthologies).

 The stories, articles, poems and examples of art have

 been presented as PDF files.
 This is a format that

 allows for a much cleaner presentation than would otherwise be available on

 the web.
 If you don’t have an Adobe Reader (used to read a PDF file) on your

 computer you can download one from the Adobe website.
 These files are large and we hope you will be patient when downloading